 The prize for the first response to today’s question is a $25 UBER Eats gift card.
 This week’s answer will be included in our SALT Shaker Weekly Digest, distributed on Saturday.
 Be sure to check back then!

-In this episode of the SALT Shaker Podcast, SALT Counsel Jeremy Gove and Chelsea Marmor break down key New York tax and administrative developments shaping 2025.
+In this episode of the SALT Shaker Podcast, SALT Partners Jeremy Gove and Chelsea Marmor kick off 2026 with a lightning round of their favorite SALT issues from 2025.

 Listen now: